Pietro Inzerillo

 Killer:

-In January, 1903, Giuseppe Guilambardo was arrested there during the counterfeiting investigation known as the “Morristown Fives”.
+In January, 1903, Giuseppe Guilambardo was arrested there during the counterfeiting investigation known as the ‘Morristown Fives’.
 Four months later the Secret Service searched Inzerillo’s café when Benedetto Madonia, the Barrel Murder victim was found.
-They found an indentical barrel to the one used to carry Madonia’s body.
-The barrel was eventually traced to Wallace & Thompson bakery, where their books showed an entry of a sugar order by Inzerillo in February 1903.

 On Friday 1st May, 1903, Inzerillo gave his testimony to the coroner’s court investigation into the Barrel Murder, he was then excused then rearrested on a bench warrant from the US District Court.
 He was indicted along with Ignazio Lupo on a counterfeiting charge.
 The charge dated back to 18th September 1902 when Lupo had mailed a letter to Salvatore Matise aka Andrea Polora in Canada.
 The letter was found to contain a single five dollar counterfeit note.
 Inzerillo and Lupo were finally bailed from the counterfeting charge on June 25th, 1903.
 They would later forfeit this bail, but the charges were eventually dropped.

 Sometime after the barrel trial Inzerillo travelled back to Italy.
-When he returned to the US unsuccessful efforts were made to bar him from re-entering the country.
+Unsuccessful efforts were made to bar him from re-entering the country when he returned.

-Inzerillo was attacked and hospitalised on December 27th 1908.
-He was shot, along with employee Tony Kelly, whilst standing outside his candy store at 226 Elizabeth Street.
-Camillo Conigharo, a former employee of the store was arrested.
+Inzerillo was attacked and hospitalised on December 27th, 1908.
+He was shot, along with employee Tony Kelly, whilst standing outside his café.
+Camillo Conigharo, a former employee of the café was arrested.
 The papers claimed Conigharo had been sacked from the store after the Christmas trade slacked off.
-Inzerillo was shot in face and abdomen, rushed to hospital he claimed to know nothing about his attacker.
+Inzerillo was shot in face and abdomen, he was rushed to hospital where he claimed to know nothing about his attacker.